srgantmoomoo/srgantmoomoo/README.md

 ## SrgantMooMoo
 Hi there, I'm SrgantMooMoo.
 I got into coding around July 2020 and it's something I genuinely enjoy doing now.
-I know Java pretty well now and also know HTML and CSS.
+I mostly know and enjoy Java, but I also know HTML, CSS, and a little bit of JavaScript, C#, and Python.
 The majority of my projects right now have to do with minecraft modding.
-I eventually want to get into C, C++, Python, Go, and JavaScript, and maybe more some day.
+I eventually want to learn C, C++, Go, and some others.

 ## Projects
 **works in progress** <br>